devopness/devopness/docs/billing-and-plans/upgrade-from-free-plan.md

 ---
 title: Upgrade your Devopness Subscription
-intro: Sometimes your projects have a high demand for changes and your Devopness free credits reach the limit.
-Upgrade from free subscription plan to ensure your team can continue to iterate on the projects.
+intro: Your projects can benefit from advanced features or need extra credits to reach its demands.
+Upgrade your subscription at any time to ensure your team can access all benefits of managing your projects with Devopness.
 links:
     overview:
     quickstart: